stasKaufman/similarweb_task/README.md

    ```
    npm start
    ```
-3. Next, go to the backend folder install module & run the server.
+3. Next, go to the frontend folder install module & run the server.
    ```
    cd frontend
    ```